Detox/chat-app/readme.md

 ```

 Open 2 tabs or browser windows at `http://127.0.0.1/` in order to connect from one to another.
-Make sure to wait until node is connected to the network and at least one of the nodes was announced to the network, so that you can actually find it)
+Make sure to wait until node is connected to the network and at least one of the nodes was announced to the network, so that you can actually find it.

 ## Contribution
 Feel free to create issues and send pull requests (for big changes create an issue first and link it from the PR), they are highly appreciated!